clauudus/OpenMP-Unsupervised_ML/README.md

 To get to this goal, the codes make a use of OpenMP functionalities as well as code-based optimizations.

 This is still a draft, it is expected to have all the documentation and coding done by the 15th of Feb 2026.

+Currently, most of the documentation is in Spanish, it is being translated to English, hopefuly it will be fully in English for the end of the project. :)